 Hey, Water! by Antoinette Portis

 This deceptively simple, playfully illustrated book cuts to the heart of our relationship with water—a universally beloved play material for any age.
-Use this book to launch into water play and exploration, all while reinforcing how precious water is to us all.
+Use this book to launch into play with water (a simultaneously stimulating and calming play material) , all while reinforcing how precious water is to us all.
+Try some of the play ideas in our Ice and Water Play DIY activity.

 Mud by Mary Lyn Ray